Header Banner

 • Stainless steel or cast iron grates: A firm nylon or brass-bristle brush works well.
 Wire brushes are a hard no on all grate types.

 2. Soak the grates in hot water with grease-cutting dish soap for 15–30 minutes.
 A sink or large basin works.
 For heavily soiled grates, a second soak is worth the extra time.
-(Good Housekeeping)

 6. Clean the drip pan and grease cup with warm soapy water.
 Line them with foil before reassembling to simplify the next session.

 8. Reassemble and fire up the grill.
-This confirms burner holes are clear and completes the USDA-recommended heat treatment scrape, wash, then heat to eliminate any remaining bacteria before the next cook.
+This confirms burner holes are clear and completes the USDA-recommended heat treatment: scrape, wash, then heat to eliminate any remaining bacteria before the next cook.

 How often to clean a grill: a quick decision guide